Equitable Distribution in Fort Walton Beach

 Assets Eligible for Fair-Division Distribution

 Based on the factors of your marriage, the court will divide the marital property between the two parties.
 These assets may include joint bank accounts, retirement funds, and properties with a joint title.

 When deciding the division details of your case, the court will examine the specifics of each spouses’ circumstances.
 For this reason, it is crucial to have a legal professional represent you.
-At The Virga Law Firm, P.A., our Fort Walton Beach divorce attorneys work meticulously to help you achieve your objectives and defend your claim to marital assets.
+At The Virga Law Firm, P.A., our attorneys work meticulously to help you achieve your objectives and defend your claim to marital assets.
 With over 80 years of combined experience, our team has the legal knowledge to represent you.